-Based on the research findings related to curriculum organization, Al

-Basyariyah Islamic Boarding School and Darussalam Islamic Boarding School started by making a pattern or design of curriculum organization, then arranging the placement of according human resources to their respective qualifications.
+Based on the research findings to curriculum organization, related Basyariyah Islamic Boarding School and Darussalam Islamic Boarding School started by making a pattern or design of curriculum organization, then arranging the placement of human resources according their respective qualifications.
 This is in line with what was conveyed by (Idris, 2018) that curriculum organization is "a pattern or design of curriculum materials that aims to make it easier for students to learn lesson materials and make it easier for them to carry out learning activities so that learning objectives can be achieved effectively."
-Curriculum organizing activities are intended to organize and present Islamic religious knowledge comprehensively and systematically.
+Curriculum organizing activities are intended to organize and present Islamic religious knowledge comprehensively systematically.
 While the placement of human resources is intended to direct the students so that moves like the cottage can run as they should.